 I’ve remarked already on the sparsity of Etruscan inscriptions, but that might’ve given the wrong impression.
-There are actually thousands of them although many are quite short—limited to just names of people or places.
+There are actually thousands, although many are quite short—limited to just names of people or places.
 I related in Part 3A that the script is closely related to Greek and also quite close to Phoenician, the ancestor of both alphabets.
-Some letterforms and the reading direction suggest direct transmission Phoenician.
-Still, Euboean Greeks (Εὐβοῆς) were present on the Italic Peninsula at the same time (at least by circa 700 BC)¹ so there certainly could have been multiple influences.
-At any rate, because the Etruscan script is easily read and our understanding of the lexicon has improved greatly in recent years, most of these inscriptions can be easily read, with only the longest ones presenting some difficulties especially from the occasional hapax legomena, and even those can generally be guessed at from the context.
+Some letterforms and the reading direction suggest direct transmission from Phoenician.
+Still, Euboean Greeks (Εὐβοῆς) were present on the Italic Peninsula at the same time (at least by circa 700 BCE)¹ so there certainly could have been multiple influences.
+At any rate, because the Etruscan script is easily read and our understanding of the lexicon has improved greatly in recent years, most of these inscriptions can be easily read, with only the longest ones presenting some difficulties especially from the occasional hapax legomena, and even those can be guessed at from the context.

-The alliance of the two peoples is shown by the fact that one of the most important events in the reign of Ἱέρων Α (Heiron I) of Syracuse (Συρακοῦσαι) was the defeat of an Etruscan-Phoenecian fleet fleet at the battle of Κύμη (L. Cumae) in 474 BC.
+The alliance of the two peoples is shown by the fact that one of the most important events in the reign of Ἱέρων Α (Heiron I) of Syracuse (Συρακοῦσαι) was the defeat of an Etruscan-Phoenecian fleet at the battle of Κύμη (L. Cumae) in 474 BCE.
 The Syracusan tyrant commissioned Πίνδαρος (Pindar) to compose an epinician ode—his first Pythian Ode—recounting this deed and we have an Etruscan helmet inscribed in Greek and dedicated as a votive at the sanctuary at Ὀλυμπία (Olympia) for another attestation.

 What is both remarkable as well as handy for my subject is that the overwhelming majority of Etruscan texts were of a religious nature.
 As Livy put it in his History of Rome:²